Spectacular, Spectacular Spider-Man!

 Well-drawn characterizations and relationships give the series immediate appeal.
 Peter himself, who starts season 1 as a high-school junior new to superhero-dom, is far more complex and interesting than the big-screen movies have allowed him to be: likable, compassionate, conflicted, and actually exhibiting the science smarts the movies only talked about.
 Aunt May isn’t just sweet and and decent, but actively and even strictly involved in Peter’s life; she keeps him on a curfew, and makes him stay in touch via cell phone when he’s out late (which leads to very funny moments during action scenes).

 I’ve been consistently impressed with the thought put into the action scenes.
-Series creators Greg Weisman and Victor Cook have never settled for having Spider-Man simply beat the bad guys — there has to be something clever and inventive about it.
-Thus, in an early episode featuring the monstrous Lizard, who has taken refuge in the heated alligator house at the Bronx Zoo, Spider-Man hits on maneuvering his reptilian foe into the polar bear pool, where the frigid water will slow the cold-blooded creature’s metabolism.
-In another episode, Spider-Man combats a newly minted Doctor Octopus in a way I never thought of: by running down the battery powering his mechanical arms.
+Series creators Greg Weisman and Victor Cook never settled for having Spider-Man simply beat the bad guys — there always had to be something clever and inventive about it.
+Thus, in an early episode featuring the monstrous Lizard, who takes refuge in the heated alligator house at the Bronx Zoo, Spider-Man hits on maneuvering his reptilian foe into the polar bear pool, where the frigid water slows the cold-blooded creature’s metabolism.
+In another episode, Spider-Man battles a newly minted Doctor Octopus in a way I never thought of: by running down the battery powering his mechanical arms.

 The stylized, anime-influenced visual design is simple but vigorous and appealing, and carefully worked-out action choreography is highly enjoyable in a Jackie Chan sort of way.
 In one bravura first-season stunt, Spider-Man detects a hidden bomb in a large ballroom only seconds before it explodes.
 What happens next I can’t do justice to in words; it’s worth watching and rewinding and watching again.